JEDIZECH10/IrisOS/README.md

 ```

 This will:
-1. Create a `.textos` directory in your home folder
+1. Create a `.irisos` directory in your home folder
 2. Copy all necessary files
 3. Create a symlink in `~/.local/bin` to make it executable from anywhere